 How much gets paid out?

 Payments will vary depending on the amount you are covered for and the type of insurance you are claiming.
 A typical life insurance policy can pay in the areas of $500,000 to $1.5m.
-While income protection can provide up to 75% of your usual salary over the time you are unable to work.
+While income protection can provide up to 70% of your usual salary over the time you are unable to work.
+Depending on which Income Protection policy you choose to take out.

 How much does it cost?